Floodgates Publishing

 If belief is passive — merely receiving a gift, not an act of obedience — then unbelief must be passive too.
 But Scripture treats unbelief as culpable disobedience (2 Thessalonians 1:8; John 3:36).
 God holds people accountable for refusing to believe.
 If unbelief is an act of rebellion, then belief is an act of obedience.
 The belief-only position cannot have it both ways.

-VII.The Grammar of Grace
+VI.The Grammar of Grace

 Chapter 13